coadler/Reverse-Table-Selector/README.md

 # Upcoming

 1: Add a GUI
-2: Fix the channels in the goroutine (learning more with channels)
+2: Fix the channels in the goroutine (they work but are not optimal)
 3: Anything else suggested